 A Timeless Collective is the start of a successive hand fabricated series that showcases antique or vintage objects in history.
 In Part I, each design was recreated entirely in sterling silver and showcases designs influenced by the typewriter, the rotary dial telephone, military laundry marking pins and vintage gas pumps.

-Please be mindful—Bear + the Adelaide is a ran and operated by one individual only.
-These two hands wear a lot of hats from day to day.
+Please be mindful—Bear + the Adelaide is ran and operated by just myself.
+These two hands are alternating between many hats from day to day.
 It may take me a minute to get back to you.
 Please read my FAQ page prior to using the contact form.